How does a Cavity Form?

 There are 5 Stages of Tooth Decay

+Did you know there are five distinct stages of tooth decay?
+And, that in the first stage of decay, you can take steps to reverse the progression of the disease?
 Indeed, it’s true.
-In the first stage of decay, whether you’re a child or an adult, the application of fluoride via fluoride treatments, your toothpaste and even the local water supply can stop a cavity from penetrating through the enamel and reaching its second stage.
+In the first stage of decay, whether you’re a child or an adult, the application of fluoride via fluoride treatments, your toothpaste, and even the local water supply can stop a cavity from penetrating through the enamel and reaching its second stage.
 Even the saliva in your mouth and the foods you eat help to re-mineralize a tooth in jeopardy.
 But that’s just the first stage!
 What about the rest?
 Understanding how a cavity progresses can assist you in preventing each successive stage from occurring.